MicrosoftDocs/dataexplorer-docs/data-explorer/graph-overview.md

 # Customer intent: As a data analyst, I want to learn about how to contextualize data in queries using KQL graph semantics
 ---

-# Kusto Query Language (KQL) graph semantics overview
+# Kusto Query Language (KQL) graph semantics overview (Preview)

+> [!WARNING]
+> This feature is currently in preview and might be subject to change.
+The semantics and syntax of the graph feature might change before they are released as generally available.

 Graph semantics in Kusto Query Language (KQL) allows you to model and query data as graphs.
 The structure of a graph comprises nodes and edges that connect them.
 Both nodes and edges can have properties that describe them.